MicrosoftDocs/powerapps-docs/powerapps-docs/user/join-teams-meeting-from-appointments.md

    > ![Open or create a new appointment.](media/teams-meeting-appt.png)
 3. Enter the required information and in the **Details** section, set the **Teams meeting** toggle to, **Yes**.
 > [!IMPORTANT]
-> For the join link to be created successfully, the user enabling the meeting for Teams needs to be the Organizer.
-The Organizer field is not exposed by default on the Appointment form but the value defaults to the user who creates the meeting.
+> For the join link to be created successfully, the user enabling the meeting for Teams needs to be the meeting organizer.
+The organizer field is not exposed by default on the appointment form but the value defaults to the user who creates the meeting.

    > [!div class="mx-imgBorder"]
    > ![Add a Teams meeting to an appointment.](media/teams-meeting-appt-1.png)